 Insert the following paragraph after the 10th paragraph of 8.2.4.6:

-The DEI subfield is 1 bit in length and is used by the transmitting STA to indicate that the corresponding MSDU, or fragment thereof, is eligible to be discarded if there are insufficient resources at the receiving STA.
-The mechanisms for determining whether the resources are insufficient or when to discard MSDUs are beyond the scope of this standard.
+The DEI subfield is 1 bit in length and is used by the transmitting STA to indicate if the corresponding MSDU, A-MSDU or MMPDU(#2317), or fragment thereof, is eligible to be discarded if there are insufficient resources at the receiving STA.
+The DEI subfield is set to 1 to indicate that the MSDU, A-MSDU or MMPSU is eligible to be discarded and set to zero to indicate that the MSDU, A-MSDU or MMPSU is not eligible for discarding, or that its eligibility is unknown(#2093).
+The mechanisms for determining whether the resources are insufficient or when to discard MSDUs, A-MSDUs or MMPDUs(#2317) are beyond the scope of this standard.

 8.4.2 Information elements